Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 Switching Off and FOMO

-There is enough research to show that you should completely switch off from work for at least two consecutive weeks each year.
-However, in most of your jobs it is still expected that you are available during vacation and weekends, especially during launches, emergencies, crisis and personnel related decisions.
+One issue that creates inbox anxiety for me is the need to switch off completely for short and extended periods of time.
+There is sufficient research to suggest that you should take a complete break from work for at least two consecutive weeks each year.
+However, in most of your jobs, it is still expected that you will be available during vacations and weekends, especially during launches, emergencies, crises, and personnel-related decisions.

 Being Responsive versus Productive